Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

 It is thus very important for the integrity of a scientific project that the state/version of its processing is recorded as the project evolves.
 For example, better methods are found or more data arrive.
 Any intermediate dataset that is produced should also be tagged with the version of the project at the time it was created.
 In this way, later processing stages can make sure that they can safely be used, i.e., no change has been made in their processing steps.

 Solutions to keep track of a project's history have existed since the early days of software engineering in the 1970s and they have constantly improved over the last decades.
 Today the distributed model of ``version control'' is the most common, where the full history of the project is stored locally on different systems and can easily be integrated.
 There are many existing version control solutions, for example, CVS, SVN, Mercurial, GNU Bazaar, or GNU Arch.
-However, currently, Git is by far the most commonly used in individual projects.
+However, currently, Git is by far the most commonly used in individual projects, such that Software Heritage\citeappendix{dicosmo18} (an archival system aiming for long term preservation of software) is also modeled on Git.
 Git is also the foundation upon which this paper's proof of concept (Maneage) is built.
-Archival systems aiming for long term preservation of software like Software Heritage \citeappendix{dicosmo18} are also modeled on Git.
 Hence we will just review Git here, but the general concept of version control is the same in all implementations.